Okroshka is a Russian Cold Soup that’s perfect for a hot summer day. It’s very refreshing and filling at the same time.

 Mayonnaise is incredibly popular in Russian cuisine and is added to almost anything.
-I don’t use it in okroshka because of the same reason I don’t use sausages and also because I don’t think it tastes great in cold soups.
+I don’t use it in okroshka for the same reason I don’t use sausages and also because I don’t think it tastes great in cold soups.

 How to Make Okroshka

-That’s it!
-Your okroshka is ready to eat.
+- That’s it!
+Your okroshka is ready to serve.